 Then, on a single day in September of 1999, the Museum was destroyed when the flood following Hurricane Floyd inundated 25% of Rocky Mount.
 Along with the Arts Center, the Museum was moved to a temporary site in downtown Rocky Mount.

-The expanded Children’s Museum and Science Center is now located in the new Imperial Centre for the Arts and Sciences.
-Each of the Museum’s new exhibits and displays offers visitors creative opportunities for learning about the world we share by challenging their minds and encouraging critical thinking in an interactive learning environment.
-All of the museum’s new exhibits are both educational and fun.
+The expanded Children’s Museum and Science Center is now located in the Imperial Centre for the Arts and Sciences.
+Each of the Museum’s exhibits and displays offers visitors creative opportunities for learning about the world we share by challenging their minds and encouraging critical thinking in an interactive learning environment.
+All of the museum’s exhibits are both educational and fun.
 The educational programs and interactive exhibits are resources that encourage visits from school groups, families, tourists, social groups, and community organizations.